mattihicks/matthewmatthew/_posts/2018-07-10-revisiting-values.markdown

 If I go into my past, the work that I was most excited by involved stories of people finding themselves in this world, and how technology can facilitate that process.
 Perhaps it started with my experience as a bullied 12 year old gay boy in the Midwest finding support online.
 And from there, finding a way to travel to Germany via my online Filipino penpal.
 And then later, the projects that I worked on in college, such as designing a medical device for Ugandan midwives, or HIV disclosure service, certaintly "activated" my passions for the impact that design can have on people's everyday lives.

 I must press forward toward what activates me, what makes my soul come alive.
+As I wrote yesterday, we should remain close to what matters most to us, close to our heart, close to who we are.
+Same with passions and interests - they don't only come from looking outside, but from looking within.